-Constant Positive Airway Pressure (CPAP) increases the pressure on both inhalation and exhalation., Provent Therapy increases the pressure on exhalation only.
+Continuous Positive Airway Pressure (CPAP) increases the pressure on both inhalation and exhalation; Provent Therapy increases the pressure on exhalation only.
 CPAP increases pressure in the airway using forced air, while Provent Therapy uses the patient's own breathing to create pressure during exhalation.

 Because of its small, simple design, traveling is easy with Provent Therapy.
 Each night's set is individually pouched.
 There is no need for electricity or equipment, and the device is discarded after single-use.